 Professional Knowledge and Understanding Teaching and Learning Have an extensive knowledge and well-informed understanding of the assessment requirements and arrangements for the subjects/curriculum areas, including those related to public examinations and qualifications.
-Teaching and Learning to be assessed as consistently at least Good for the previous 12 months.
+Teaching and Learning to be assessed as consistently at least Good for the previous 12 months .
 Please describe how you meet this requirement below.
 Assessment and Monitoring Have an extensive knowledge and well-informed understanding of the assessment requirements and arrangements for the subjects/curriculum areas they teach, including those related to public examinations and qualifications.
 Have up-to-date knowledge and understanding of the different types of qualifications and specifications and their suitability to meeting students/pupils needs.
 This will be evidenced by faculty contribution, teaching and learning feedback and moderator/examiner reports.
 Please describe how you meet this requirement below.
 Subjects and Curriculum Have an extensive knowledge and understanding of relevant subjects/curriculum areas and related pedagogy including how learning progresses within them.
 This will be evidenced by faculty contribution, SOL and support for other team members and lesson observation feedback.
-Please describe how you meet this requirement below. how learning progresses within them.
-This will be evidenced by faculty contribution, SOL and support for other team
+Please describe how you meet this requirement below.
+Health and Wellbeing Have sufficient depth of knowledge and experience to be able to give advice on the development and well-being of children and young people.
+This will be evidenced through the tutor role, safeguarding referrals and parental communication.
+Please describe how you meet this requirement below.

-Professional Skills Planning Be flexible, creative and adept at designing learning sequences within lessons and across lessons that are effective and consistently well-matched to learning objectives and the needs of learners and which integrate recent developments, including those relating to subject/curriculum knowledge.
-This will be evidenced by faculty contribution, SOL, lesson planning and support for colleagues.
+Professional Skills Be flexible, creative and adept at designing learning sequences within lessons and across lessons that are effectons consistently well-matched to learning objectives and the needs of learners and which integrate recent develoge including those relating to subject/curriculum knowledge.
+This will be evidenced by faculty contribution, SOL, planning and support for colleagues.
 Please describe how you meet this requirement below.
 Teaching and Progress Have teaching skills which lead to learners achieving well, relative to their prior attainment, making progress which is significantly better than similar learners nationally and in line with school targets.
 This will be evidenced by student/pupil outcomes across all year groups.
 Please describe how you meet this requirement below.
 Team Working Promote collaboration and work effectively as a team member.
 Contribution to the professional development of colleagues through coaching and mentoring, demonstrating effective practice, and providing advice and feedback.
 Evidenced by faculty CPD and development contribution.
 Please describe how you meet this requirement below.